NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-01 07:06 prep, setup and review of ME interview.
+Detailed evaluation and environment match of svg-utilization in python setup for windows and linux cross platform variations.
+Evaluated back through wheel builds, build from sources for versions 1.2.0, 1.2.1 and 1.2.4.
+Established baseline functionality for png iconagraphy only

+    04248f5 package list comparisons
+    020f5ee png only resource file
+    cb0c86c rebuilt on windows
+    8573c3c resources file

+2016-11-02 17:54

 2016-10-31 07:19 detailed mac integration plan for milestone support.
 Full nested layout tests of qt designer with new dash integration.
 Start of software test platform recovery plan and integration into